ar4/deepwave/README.md

 Deepwave provides wave propagation modules for PyTorch, for applications such as seismic imaging/inversion.
 You can use it to perform forward modelling and backpropagation, so it can simulate wave propagation to generate synthetic data, invert for the scattering potential (RTM/LSRTM) or wavespeed (FWI), or you can use it to integrate wave propagation into a larger chain of operations with end-to-end forward and backpropagation.

+[The documentation](https://ausargeo.pages.dev/deepwave) contains examples and instructions on how to install and use Deepwave.

 ## Features
 - Supports regular and Born modelling of the 2D constant density acoustic / scalar wave equation
 - Runs on CPUs and appropriate GPUs